sendbird/sendbird-platform-sdk-javascript/docs/UserChannelMetadataApi.md

 ## updateChannelMetacounter

-> {String: SendBirdAdditionalProperties} updateChannelMetacounter(channelType, channelUrl, opts)
+> {String: SendBirdAdditionalProperties} updateChannelMetacounter(apiToken, channelType, channelUrl, opts)

 Update a channel metacounter - When updating existing items of a channel metacounter by their keys or adding new items to the metacounter